EclipseFdn/marketplace-rest-api/README.md

 1. Update `quarkus.mongodb.credentials.username` to be a known user with write permissions to MongoDB instance.
 1. Create a copy of `./config/sample.secret.properties` named `secret.properties` in a location of your choosing on the system, with the config folder in the project root being default configured.
 If changed, keep this path as it is needed to start the environment later.
 1. Update `quarkus.mongodb.credentials.password` to be the password for the MongoDB user in the newly created `secret.properties` file.
 1. By default, this application binds to port 8090.
 If port 8090 is occupied by another service, the value of `quarkus.http.port` can be modified to designate a different port.
+1. In order to protect endpoints for write operations, an introspection endpoint has been configured to validate OAuth tokens.
+This introspection endpoint should match the requirements set out by the OAuth group for such endpoints.
+The URL should be set in `quarkus.oauth2.introspection-url`.
+1. As part of the set up of this client, an OAuth client ID and secret need to be defined in the `secret.properties` file.
+These values should be set in `quarkus.oauth2.client-id` and `quarkus.oauth2.client-secret`.
+These are required for introspection to avoid token fishing attempts.

 If you are compiling from source, in order to properly pass tests in packaging, some additional set up sill need to be done.
 There are two options for setting up test variables for the project.